GuiEpi/react-dot-cursor/README.md

 ## Getting Started

-Add the `Cursor` component to your app.
+Add the `Cursor` component to your app:
 ```tsx
 import { Cursor } from 'react-dot-cursor';